-Explain the duties exercised by this committee, other than those that have already been described in Section C.1.10, and describe the rules and procedures it follows for its organisation and function.
+Explain the duties exercised by this committee, other than those established by law, and describe the rules and procedures it follows for its organisation and function.
 For each one of these functions, briefly describe its most important actions during the year and how it has exercise in practice each of the functions attributed thereto by law, in the Articles of Association or other corporate resolutions.